Jsotindjo/CSC120-A2/reflection.md

 Use this file to record your reflection on this assignment.

 What worked, what didn't, what advice would you give someone taking this course in the future?

+I had a lot of trouble with this assignment.
+At first I had general confusion on how to even get started and find the assignment.
+Communiucating my issues in class helped with that.
+Then I had trouble with comprehending the assignment, and in class instruction also helped with that.
+I attended office hours that same day in order to progress with my work.
+When it was time to work on the assignment on my own, I sat myself down and attempted to understand what I was being asked.
+I also searched on google in order to help me debug, and I had a bit of success.
+However, the most challenging part of this was figuring out how to get my price_change to work.
+This took a lot of time, effort, and talking myself through the steps.
+A peice of advice I would offer is to go through the work slowly and at a reasonable pace, so that you understand what your goal is and ask questions if you have them.